nerissa29/reading-notes/class3-01.md

 ### SQL Lesson 2: Queries with constraints (Pt.
 1)

-The **WHERE** clause is used to filter the data/results; it is "applied to each row of data by checking specific column values to determine whether it should be included in the results or not[^2]".
+The **WHERE** clause filters the data/results; it is "applied to each row of data by checking specific column values to determine whether it should be included in the results or not[^2]".

 The **AND** or **OR** can also be used to join more complex clauses.

 Below is a screenshot of some useful operators from [SQL Lesson 2: Queries with constraints (Pt.
 1)](https://sqlbolt.com/lesson/select_queries_with_constraints):

 <img width="559" alt="image" src="https://user-images.githubusercontent.com/113204667/207415484-5b127a14-026c-4f36-8b13-60255c385d4b.png">

-When there are hundreds or million rows of data, using clauses to constrain set of rows of data, enables the query to run faster[^2].
+When there are hundreds or millions of rows of data, using clauses to constrain a set of data enables the query to run faster[^2].

 ***Exercise 2:***